fenilli/Lumbricus/README.md

 - [ ] Optimize the game for smooth performance at 60 FPS.
 - [ ] Playtest for bugs and balancing issues.
+- [ ] Give it a real product name.
 - [ ] Prepare the game for distribution (packaging executables).